-BT Mobile parental controls offer three levels of restriction: Strict, Light and Off.
-The Light restriction is activated as standard and blocks access to sites that promote or provide access to alcohol, tobacco, drugs, hate, pornography, violence, sex advice, suicide and weapons.
+When they are away from home, EE offers parental controls with three levels of restriction: Strict, Moderate and Off.
+The Moderate restriction is activated as standard and blocks access to sites that promote or provide access to alcohol, tobacco, drugs, hate, pornography, violence, sex advice, suicide and weapons.
 It also blocks access to sites that provide information on criminal activities, including illegal hacking.
 The Strict setting blocks all this and also unmoderated social media sites, online dating, and chat rooms.

 Frequently asked questions

 Do I have to download and install BT Web Protect myself?